Schlieplab/dvstar/README.md

-This repository deals mainly with the task of constructing the VLMC, for scoring of sequences, or most dissimilarities between two VLMCs, please see the [pst-classifier-seqan repository](https://github.com/Schlieplab/PstClassifierSeqan), which accepts the output form this progam.
+This repository deals mainly with the task of constructing the VLMC, for scoring of sequences, or most dissimilarities between two VLMCs, please see the [pst-classifier-seqan repository](https://github.com/Schlieplab/PstClassifierSeqan), which accepts the output form this program.

 ## Publication